viswarajramji/JavaScript/readme.md

 ## Class and Objects

 Object are a key value pair with any changes will affect the current instance only
+### Object Methods

+An object is a collection of key/value pairs or properties.
+When the value is a function, the property becomes a method.
+Typically, you use methods to describe the object behaviors.

     // Object Example
     var object={